standardhealth/cimpl-doc/docs/cimpl6Reference.md

 ### Includes Constraint

-The `includes` constraint is used to specify that a repeating property (array) should contain item(s) or a certain class or classes.
+The `includes` constraint is used to specify that a repeating property (array) should contain a certain class or classes.
 FHIR refers to this as [slicing](https://www.hl7.org/fhir/profiling.html#slicing).
-To avoid confusion that usually surrounds slicing, CIMPL just says the array "includes" certain types of elements.
+In CIMPL, it is a simple matter of saying an array `includes` certain types of elements.

 The `includes` statement has several requirements:

 * The elements included in the array must conform to the data type of the array.
-For example, if the array property is `Identifier 0..*`, the items included in the array must be Identifiers or be inherit from Identifier.
+For example, if the array is `Identifier 0..*`, the items included in the array must be Identifiers or be inherit from Identifier.
-* Cardinality of the inclusion must be specified, and can be any cardinality that fits the cardinality of the array.
-For example, if the array has a finite maximum, it cannot include an element with cardinality 0..*.
+* Cardinality of each inclusion must be specified, and must fit the cardinality of the array.
+For example, if the array property has a finite maximum cardinality, you cannot include an element with cardinality 0..*.
 * The keyword `includes` is repeated for each item the array should contain.
-* Includes constraint does not apply to Values.
+* The `includes` constraint does not apply to Values.

 Here is an example:
 ```
-Measurement 0..*
+Measurement 0..*  // the array property
 ...
 Measurement includes TumorLength 1..1 includes TumorWidth 0..1 includes TumorDepth 0..1
 ```
-For clarity, the second statement can be written on separate lines (since CIMPL is whitespace insensitive), as follows:
+TumorLength, TumorWidth, and TumorDepth all must inherit from Measurement, because Measurement is the array property being sliced.
+Optionally, the second statement can be written on separate lines (since CIMPL is whitespace insensitive):
 ```
 Measurement
 includes TumorLength 1..1
 includes TumorWidth 0..1
 includes TumorDepth 0..1
 ```
-In this example, TumorLength, TumorWidth, and TumorDepth all must inherit from Measurement, because Measurement is the array property being sliced.

 Here is another example:
 ```
-Identifier 1..*
+Identifier 1..*  // the array property
 ...
 Identifier
 includes NationalProviderIdentifier 0..1